build-on-aws/content/posts/Identifying-Proxy-Metrics-for-Sustainability-Optimization/index.md

     * `90% = 450 / 500`
 * AnyCompany’s optimization goal for this KPI should be to minimize % of such data (older than 30 days) retained

 To optimize preceding architecture, identify and delete data older than 30 days.
 You can configure [S3 Lifecycle Expiring objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-expire-general-considerations.html) action to automate and S3 will delete such objects on your behalf.
 This also reduces S3 storage cost which could have continued to increase as daily processed data storage grows.
 Alternatively, you can use [S3 Intelligent-Tiering](https://aws.amazon.com/s3/storage-classes/) to automatically move data to the most cost-effective access tier based on access frequency, without performance impact, retrieval fees, or operational overhead.
 The AWS CloudWatch `BucketSizeBytes`  metric can also be used to determine amount of data stored across storage-tiers of S3 bucket, and then you can define S3 Lifecycle based objects transition to other storage class.
 You can also use [S3 Storage Lens](https://aws.amazon.com/s3/storage-lens/) which delivers organization-wide visibility into object storage usage, activity trends, and makes actionable recommendations.
-Refer to AWS WA Sustainability Pillar best practice [[SUS04-BP05 Remove unneeded or redundant data](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_data_a6.html)].
+Implementing the above mentioned changes aligns with the best practice outlined in the AWS Well Architected Sustainability Pillar to [remove redundant data](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_data_a6.html), and using policies to manage the [lifecycle of your data](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_data_a4.html).

 ### RDS database